-PPA Identified need Identified provision Shortfall Ardsley/ Tingley Basic Need (2017-19) 0.5 0.5 0 SAP Safeguarded land 2.2 0.4 2 2 0.2 +1.6
+PPA Identified need Identified provision Shortfall Ardsley/ Tingley Basic Need (2016-19) 0.5 0.5 0 SAP Safeguarded land 2.2 0.4 2 2 0.2 +1.6

-Armley / Wortley PPA (Inner/ Outer West HMCAs) - 1.2 FE of additional demand would be created.
+Armley / Wortley PPA (Inner/ Outer West HMCAs) - 2.2 FE of additional demand would be created.
 There is a high level of movement in this area, creating some uncertainty about the ability for this extra demand to be absorbed within local schools.
 This area has little spare capacity due to existing pressure and a lack of available options to expand existing schools in the area.
+A site for a 2 FE school is to be reserved on MX2-9 Kirkstall Road.
+However, the location of this site within the Armley/Wortley PPA means it is better placed to serve demand generated within the Kirkstall/Burley/HawksworthPPA.

-PPA Identified need Identified provision Shortfall
+PPA Identified Identified Shortfall

+need provision

-Armley/ Wortley Basic Need (2017-19) 0 0 0
+Armley/ Basic Need 0 0 0

-SAP 1.2 0 1.2
+Wortley (2016-19)

+SAP 2.2 2 0.2

-Safeguarded land 0.4 0 0.4
+Safeguarded 0.4 0 0.4

+land